RiddleAndCode/secure-element-sdk/README.md

 This SDK includes precompiled cryptoauth libraries, header files, and wrapper code for several languages to connect to the RIDDLE&CODE Secure Element via the I²C protocol on various devices.

+A generic overview on how to integrate the Secure Element to various boards can be found [here](https://github.com/RiddleAndCode/secure-element-sdk/wiki/Riddle&Code-Secure-Element).

 The SDK has the following structure

 - inc           The include files needed to utilize the library.